SonamTamang90/ui-elements/README.md

 Browse, preview, and use beautiful UI Elements in your React projects.
 No installation needed - simply copy and paste the code!

-## 🚀 How It Works

-1.Browse our collection of UI components
-2.Preview the components in action
-3.Copy the code
-4.Paste directly into your React project
-5.Customize the styles using Tailwind CSS classes

 ## ⚡ Prerequisites

 Your project should already have: